mattsoen/cyber_sec/VirusTotal/README.md

 Each file has an associated .md file outlining key details for reference.

 ## Files
-**VT_ip_address_reputation_analysis.py** - This script retrieves current network connections and generates a reputation analysis report for each IPv4 address listed.
+**vt_ip_address_reputation_analysis.py** - This script retrieves current network connections and generates a reputation analysis report for each IPv4 address listed.

+**vt_url_reputation_analysis.py** - This script retrieves a list of URL's and generates a reputation analysis report for each.